I had a roommate once who had never read any SF before we moved in together. She saw my collection of science fiction and decided to give it a try.

 That’s what it’s like to read an SF novel set in a world that’s completely unlike the real world we live in.

 You just have to immerse yourself in it, dive in and know that you’re going to be lost and disoriented for a little while.
-Keep with it and it’ll all come into focus and make sense eventually.
+Keep with it and it’ll all make sense eventually.
 You learn the world of the story by living in it through the characters.
+You just have to be patient and get comfortable with feeling lost.

 Read enough SF and you even learn to enjoy the process.
 The disorientation can be fun: the excitement of discovery, the delight in the moment of clarity, the sense of accomplishment.
 Finding your way through a bizarre fictional world is a unique reward of reading SF.